‘I started crying’: Olathe East families relieved to reunite after shooting

 OLATHE, Kan.
-(FOX4KC/WDAF) — Hundreds of Olathe families are happy to be reunited Friday after a frantic day.
+(WDAF) — Hundreds of Olathe families are happy to be reunited Friday after a frantic day.
 Three people, including the suspect, were shot at Olathe East High School.

 The Olathe Police Department said an 18-year-old student shot a school resource officer and a school administrator in the office area.
 Police said the school resource officer then shot and disarmed the student, who is now in custody.